Student finance

 Upon successful enrolment, each student will receive a designated bank account number to which they should make their tuition fee payments.
 This account number will be different from the bank account number for the registration fee.

-Joint Bachelor in Sustainability (BASUS) is one of the recipients of the NAWA KATAMARAN grant to provide financial support for student mobility of students enrolled in international programmes.
-With this grant, we have established a short-term scholarship scheme for BASUS students to help with the mobility costs of moving to their track university.
+Joint Bachelor in Sustainability (BASUS) is one of the recipients of the NAWA KATAMARAN and NAWA WUE 2024 grants to provide financial support for mobility of students enrolled in international programmes.
+With these grants, we have established two short-term scholarship schemes for BASUS students to help with the mobility costs of moving to their track university.

-As part of this scheme, successful applicants will be required to conduct a small research project during the summer break.
+As part of these schemes, successful applicants will be required to conduct a small research project during the summer break.
 More information about the application procedure and schedule will follow.

 As BASUS students are formally enrolled in all degree-awarding partner universities, they can apply for the scholarships & financial aid on the same grounds as any other students at the university.
 Below you can find more information about the scholarships offered by Uniwersytet Jagielloński that successful applicants will be able to apply for once they have enrolled to the programme.